-Using -OMICs approaches to understand how flow regulates cardiovascular diseases
+Using an -OMICs approach to understand how flow regulates cardiovascular diseases

 Emory University